Angineer/Angineer.github.io/_projects/Robot.md

 * Be able to navigate an interior space and avoid obstacles
 * Be built from scratch wherever possible (avoid using kits)

 With those basic ideas, we came up with a list of parts, including motors, a battery, and some valves.
-At this point, we were still pretty naive about how things would all come together; I was of the mind that once we had all the components, the robot would pretty much assemble itself.
-In retrospect, we had no idea how long a project like this would take and how expensive it would be.

-As poor college students, we didn't have nearly enough money to buy all the parts we decided to get.
-We brainstormed and came up with the idea of funding the project by redeeming beverage containers on campus (as there was no shortage of those).
-Using that money and some small contributions from our own pockets, we bought servos, DC motors, a battery, and some of the power management and motor driver circuits.
-However, we didn't get the chance to really put all the components together into a functional platform.
-Also, some mixup with the valves that I ordered resulted in them never getting delivered, so the drink mixing component unwittingly took a backseat to the mobile platform.

-So at this point, the design was really nothing more than some components and the belief that all the integration would come to us naturally.
+The design was really nothing more than some components and the belief that all the integration would come to us naturally.
 Here is the list of components that we bought:

 * 1 x 12V Lead Acid Battery
 * 2 x 322HD Hobby Servos
 * 2 x 12V Jameco DC motors
 * 2 x Maxbotix Ultrasonic Rangers

-One main issue I ran into during this phase was the weight of the robot.
-The chassis we had started with was a gigantic steel box that put some strain on the drive motors and steering hardware.

 #### Some Added Perspective
 After a lot of work on the project, but not a lot of progress toward a concrete goal, I added some more extensive design information.
 First, I created a set of goals and requirements for the project: